samervin/samervin-manual-randomizers/manual_ratchetandclank_samervin/README.md

 # ratchet-and-clank-manual-randomizer

-Manual version: (Probably Stable 20240709)
+- Manual version: (Probably Stable 20240709)
+- Item count: 56 unique, 95 total
+- Location count: 112 total

 Logical notes:
 - The RYNO is listed as logically required for the final boss.
 This is intentional, as it increases the likelihood of going to Veldin in a middle of a run instead of only at the end, and it makes go mode more clear.
 It also works around ammo bugs, see below.